mediaelement/mediaelement/README.md

 If you are working with local files and plan to test Flash playback, make sure you go to the [Flash Security Settings](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager04.html) page and add your working directory.
 Also, things tend to work best when you use absolute paths.

-For more information about how to set up a server to serve media properly and other general topics about video, [this article](http://ronallo.com/blog/html5-video-everything-i-needed-to-know) is a good start point.
+For more information about how to set up a server to serve media properly and other general and useful topics about dealing with HTML5 video, [this article](http://ronallo.com/blog/html5-video-everything-i-needed-to-know) is a good start point.

 ### 1. Add Script and Stylesheet
 ```html